gsomgsom/blog/posts/downwell-trails.md

 end
 ```

-When a LÖVE project is run, `love.load()` is run on startup once and then `love.update` and `love.draw` are run every frame.
+When a LÖVE project is loaded, `love.load()` is called on startup once and then `love.update` and `love.draw` are called every frame.
 To run this basic LÖVE project you can check out the [Getting Started](https://love2d.org/wiki/Getting_Started) page.
 After you manage to run it you should see a black screen.

 <br>

 ## GameObject

 Now, we'll need some entities in our game and for that we'll use an OOP library called [classic](https://github.com/rxi/classic).
-Like the github page says, after downloading the library and placing the classic folder in the same folder as the `main.lua` file, you can require it by doing `Object = require 'classic/classic'`.
+Like the github page says, after downloading the library and placing the classic folder in the same folder as the `main.lua` file, you can require it by doing:

 ```lua
 Object = require 'classic/classic'